ticketingevents/ticketing-nodejs-sdk/README.md

 ## Regions

-This section documents the operations for managing regions supported by the TickeTing platform (requires administrative access).
+Operations for managing regions supported by the TickeTing platform (requires administrative access).

 ### List all regions